juxor/afaq/markdown/secI4.md

 freedoms as association and speech -- at least for the majority, for the wage slaves.
 Why would people seek such "freedom" in a free society?

-Of course, Nozick's reply to this point would be that the individual's involved have "consented" to these rules when they signed their contract.
+Of course, Nozick's reply to this point would be that the individuals involved have "consented" to these rules when they signed their contract.
 Yet the same can be said of an anarchist society -- it is freely joined and freely left.
-To join a communist-anarchist society it would simply be a case of agreeing to "exchange" the product of ones labour freely with the other members of that society and not to create oppressive or exploitation social relationships within it.
-If this is "authoritarian" then so is capitalism -- and we must stress that at least anarchist associations are based on self- management and so the individuals involved have an equal say in the obligations they live under.
+To join a communist-anarchist society it would simply be a case of agreeing to "exchange" the product of ones labour freely with the other members of that society and not to create oppressive or exploitative social relationships within it.
+If this is "authoritarian" then so is capitalism -- and we must stress that at least anarchist associations are based on self-management and so the individuals involved have an equal say in the obligations they live under.

 Notice also that Nozick confused exchange with capitalism (_"I offer you a lecture once a week in exchange for other things"_).
 This is a telling mistake